How to Edit a Novel: The Foolproof 9-Step Book Editing Process

 Now you have a plan for your next draft!

+Do you create set ups that didn't pay off later in a story?
+Or in other words, did you place a plot point in act one that needed to make a significant impact on the plot in act two or three but got lost somewhere in the process of writing the whole book?

+Outlines can catch mistakes like this, and they'll help you pay attention to what needs revising in the next draft.

-4. Start your second draft.
+4. Start your second draft

-Now you can edit.
 Keep in mind you are looking for large issues right now.
 Concentrate on structure, tone, characterization, and definitely your plot.

-You’re not worrying so much about making your sentences sing and finding the perfect metaphor or simile.
+You're not worrying so much about making your sentences sing and finding the perfect metaphor or simile.
+You're not expecting to sound like a book sold to a traditional publishing house (although we'd all love that, I'm sure, you can save that for your third draft).

+What you are trying to do in your second draft is fix those big picture problems.

+So can those plot holes in subplots or the main plot, figuring out how to create engaging cliffhangers that pay off somewhere else in the story, and anything going on with main or supporting characters.

+Regardless of how you approach your book editing when looking at your first draft, don't let your fear of writing a second, polished draft prevent you from writing and revising your second draft.
+Delay too long, and you might shelve that book and never come back to it again.

-Make sure your outline is nearby so you can stay on track.
+As you write draft two, keep your outline nearby so you can stay on track.
 (Side note: I “outline” by writing each scene on an index card and taping them to my wall.
-They’re always staring at me that way.
-And it’s a great guilt trip if you’re prone to procrastination to see them all up there judging you for not writing.)
+They're always staring at me that way.
+And it's a great guilt trip if you're prone to procrastination to see them all up there judging you for not writing.)

 This part is the hardest to do and is definitely the most frustrating and overwhelming.
 Keep at it and don't give up.

-5. Reread again.
+5. Reread again

 This time you're making sure you've fixed all your major problems, but you can also start looking for prose issues.
 I always print this version out so I can write notes in the margins and correct sentences right on the manuscript.